roquedesouza209-developer/notecollab/README.md

 # NoteCollab

-Built to explore how real-time collaboration can improve how people write, share, and work together.

-NoteCollab is a real-time collaborative notes web application where users can create, edit, and share notes with others.
+A real-time collaborative notes web application that allows users to write, edit, and share notes together.

+## Overview
+NoteCollab focuses on making collaboration seamless by enabling multiple users to work on the same notes in real time.

 ## Features
 - Real-time note editing
-- Note saving
+- Multi-user collaboration
-- Sharing with others
-- Collaborative workspace
+- Shared workspaces
+- Cloud-based note storage

+## Tech Stack
+- Web application architecture
+- Real-time systems (planned implementation)

+## Why I Built This
+Most note-taking tools are built for individuals.
+NoteCollab explores how collaboration can be made more natural and efficient.

 ## Status
 Concept and structure created.
-Further development planned.
+Development planned.

+## Future Improvements
+- Live cursor tracking
+- Version history
+- Commenting system